Zurich has issued its second profit warning in four months, saying it expects aggregate losses of approximately US$275m for 2015.

-The announcement is driven by sizeable flood and storm related claims through its general insurance operation in the UK as well as the tornado which rocked Sydney in December
+The announcement is driven by sizeable flood and storm related claims through its general insurance operation in the UK as well as the tornado which rocked Sydney in December, the company said.

 In 2015, heavy losses from the Tianjin port explosion in China

 prompted the company to abandon a proposed takeover bid for RSA UK.
-A knock on effect was the departure of CEO Martin Senn as the business is still searching for his successor.
+A knock on effect was the departure of CEO Martin Senn and the business is still searching for his successor.

 Current speculation puts Generali chief Mario Greco in the frame for the role.

-In Australia, the business announced the new CEO of its general insurance business earlier this week
+The business announced the new CEO of its general insurance business in Australia and New Zealand earlier this week

 “The Group has accelerated a number of steps in its efficiency program, with an aim of exceeding the previously communicated cost savings target for 2016 of USD 300 million,” the statement continued.